Raynos/fake-sqs/README.md

 ### `server.waitForMessages(count, listener)`

-Get notified once N messages have been send to this fake SQS.
+Get notified once N messages have in total been sent to this fake SQS.

 `listener` is called once.